visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 1. Go to https://makereels.ai/
 2. Choose a topic or use custom prompt
-3. Customize content, images, and voice
+3. Choose a face (clone your face or use AI Faces) or no face (text overlay with bg videos
-4. Preview and edit as needed
+4. Preview and edit as needed (Note: LipSync will generate when you download or publish the video.
+Preview will just show AI Face and voice but it wont be synced)
-5. Download or publish directly to social media (paid plans)
+6. Download or publish directly to social media (paid plans)
+7. Create Automation: AI will create and publish to your selected social media. (paid plans)

 **Tutorial Videos:**